InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation: Experiments

-\textbf{Evaluation protocol.} We report the average success rate (and grasp success when applicable) over 30 rollouts per task.
+\textbf{Evaluation protocol.} We report the average success rate over 30 rollouts per task.
 Specifically, each task is evaluated under 30 predefined settings (e.g., object placements and scene initializations within bounded ranges), with one trial per setting.
-Results are averaged across all rollouts to summarize performance across diverse initial conditions.
+Results are averaged across all rollouts to summarize performance across diverse conditions.